 The Mentorship program Committee is composed of BNLF Local Chapter members.
 Their role is to design, promote and develop the Mentorship program.
 Their main task is to define the scope of the program, attract participants to the program and provide appropriate matches between the mentors and the mentees.
-Post-matching, their intervention can be requested in case of problems between the participants (e.g. if one partner asks for rematching).
+Post-matching, their intervention can be requested in case of problems between the participants (e.g. rematching).
 In the long-term they must guarantee an effective and successful program considering the needs and availabilities of the participants.

 The Committee members are: